nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Displaying eligible schemes: `scheme`

-Displays the schemes that person from SocialBook is eligible for.
+Displays the schemes that a person in SocialBook is eligible for.

 Format: `scheme INDEX`